This is Chapter 3 in Financial Accounting. The chapter includes:

 - Adjusting Entries and the Accounting Cycle YouTube playlist

 For all the chapters, see The Ultimate Guide to Learn Financial Accounting.

 The accounting period

 Companies prepare financial statements for months, quarters, and years.
-An annual financial statement is called an annual report.
+An annual financial statement is also called an annual report.

 Companies can select their accounting years or fiscal years.
 So, Walmart has a year ending on January 31 rather than December 31.

 Business transactions are recorded using journal entries.
 There are two methods to record transactions in accounting:

 - Accrual basis accounting

 Cash basis accounting records revenue when cash is received from customers.
 Expenses are recorded when cash is paid.
 Cash basis net income is cash revenues minus cash expenses.